 Freshmen and sophomores are encouraged to work closely with their academic advisors.
-ASC advisors are in regular contact with the University’s academic departments and programs to insure that advisors have pertinent and up-to-date information about school and college offerings.
+ASC staff is in regular contact with the University’s academic departments and programs to insure that advisors have pertinent and up-to-date information about school and college offerings.
 The advisor is therefore able to assist each student to plan and select a course of study that is consistent with the student’s abilities, interests, achievements, and future plans.
-Information about courses, academic study at other institutions, interpretation of the University’s academic policies, and referral to other University offices and individuals for assistance with the student’s concerns are part of the services provided by academic advisors.
+Information about courses, academic study at other institutions, interpretation of the University’s academic policies, and referral to other University Offices and persons for assistance with the student’s concerns are part of the services provided by academic advisors.

 Students may “declare” their major at any time after earning 24 credits and completing any other requirements for admission to that major.
 It is easiest to complete all requirements if a major is chosen by the end of the sophomore year.
 Some financial aid programs require that a student declare a major by the junior year.
 Once a major is declared, students receive academic advisement from the major department.